membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

 formatting).
 Currently, only the following locales are supported.
 If you want to add or improve support for a new locale then please file an issue, we'd love to help make it available in your language.

-MemberMatters will auto-detect the locale setting the user's browser is set to, and use that translation if available.
+MemberMatters will automatically change the language since it auto-detects the locale setting the user's browser is set to, and use that translation if available.
 However, as noted below, currencies will use a hardcoded value set by a configuration option.

 > NOTE: the `SITE_LOCALE_CURRENCY` option is what determines how the currency is displayed.
 This is "hardcoded" as a